 One thing that's important to notice about the research on probiotics is that there wasn't just one particular probiotic species that was able to provide relief for constipation.
 There were many.
 This illustrates the concept that it takes a village of microbes to be healthy, and that what works for one person may not work for another because we are all unique individuals.

-Pair up the bifidos with raw foods with fiber, with cultured/probiotic foods and drinks (especially some homemade sauerkraut) and some Lactobacillus and you probably have a winning combination for many occurrences of constipation.
+Pairing up probiotics with raw foods with fiber, with cultured/probiotic foods and drinks (especially some homemade sauerkraut) and with plenty of water is a winning combination for many occurrences of constipation.
 Of course if you have any medical condition, be sure to talk this over with your doctor.

 Always read ingredient labels before purchasing, but some low-dosage Bifidobacterium and/or Lactobacillus probiotic combination supplements (so you can slowly start changing the flora in your colon) that you may wish to consider as probiotics for constipation are:

 Probifia Pearls (links to my review of them)

 Align (links to my review of it)

 Renew Life Ultimate Flora RTS Senior Care (links to my review of it)

 Colon Health by Phillips: has two Bifidobacterium and one Lactobacillus species for a total of 1.5 billion CFU